grafana/google-sheets-datasource/docs/sources/troubleshooting.md

 - Verify the **Spreadsheet ID** in the query.
 In Google Sheets, the ID is in the URL: `https://docs.google.com/spreadsheets/d/<SPREADSHEET_ID>/edit`.
 - Ensure the spreadsheet has not been deleted.
-- For JWT/service account: share the spreadsheet with the service account email (e.g. `something@project.iam.gserviceaccount.com`) with at least **Viewer** access.
+- For JWT/service account: share the spreadsheet with the service account email (for example, `something@project.iam.gserviceaccount.com`) with at least **Viewer** access.
 For API key: the spreadsheet must be **published to the web** or otherwise publicly readable if your key only allows public data.

 ### Google API Error 403